Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-E-waste is the fastest growing waste stream in the world.
+E-waste is the fastest-growing waste stream globally.
 To slow the growth of the waste stream and enable its use in the circular economy, we can create a positive impact through our consumption.
-By extending the use and life of IT products, this is possible.
+By extending the lifespan of IT products, this is possible.
 So why not make the use of refurbished products a status symbol?

-According to the Circularity Gap Report 2021, 70 percent of global greenhouse gas emissions are directly related to the extraction, transport, processing and use of materials.
+According to the Circularity Gap Report 2021, 70 percent of global greenhouse gas emissions are directly linked to the extraction, transportation, processing, and use of materials.

 What is the Waste-Challenge?

-How can ReUsed IT products like Smartphones, Tablet or Laptops become visible as a state symbol / status product?
+How can Reused IT products like Smartphones, Tablets, or Laptops become visible as a state symbol/status product?

 - Are there already trends that can be used to transform mindsets?

-- Could there be labels or seals supporting the change?
+- Could labels or seals be supporting the change?

 Desired Outcome

-Until now the opinion has prevailed that the newest and most current always emphasizes the status.
+Until now, the prevailing opinion has been that the newest and most current always emphasizes status.
 What levers can be set to achieve a change in our society in a different direction regarding the consumption of IT products?

 Desired Impact

-Minimizing the fastest growing waste stream is a powerful opportunity in terms of resource conservation and climate protection.
+Minimizing the fastest-growing waste stream presents a powerful opportunity for resource conservation and climate protection.
 We all have it literally "in our hands every day" to make this change.
 As soon as it becomes clear that you have consciously chosen a resource-saving alternative and visibly display this to the outside world, you make a public statement for climate protection.

 Relevant considerations for the challenge/ theme:

-Today, there are already a few examples that show that trends can positively influence our consumer behavior.
+Today, several examples already demonstrate how trends can positively influence consumer behavior.
 A new trend does not always have to be established.
-Perhaps things can be adapted or combined with each other.
+Things can be adapted or combined.

 Relevant Links